kchernokozinsky/dw-sql-builder/README.md

 For more usage examples, check out the documentation.

+## TO DO
+1. group By ❌
+2. order by ❌
+3. limit    ❌
+4. connector db parameters ❌
+4. alias ❌

 Contributing
 Contributions to DW-SQL-Builder are always welcome!
 If you have any ideas, suggestions or bug reports, please open an issue or a pull request.